ldpercy/turtle/task/readme.md

 * Dynamic viewbox resize
 * option to switch between SVG and conventional coordinates (`y` up/down)
 * Change or have options for line drawing - line, polygon, path

+### In Progress

-* Rotate the page according to the turtle's perspective
+* Rotate the page according to the turtle's perspective It works, but need to use the turtle's move angle delta instead of absolute

+### Done